UW Oshkosh COVID-19 Management

 UW Oshkosh Testing and Vaccination

-After Sept.
-30, students should seek testing and vaccinations through Student Health Center on the Oshkosh Campus.
+Students may seek testing and vaccinations through the Student Health Center on the Oshkosh Campus.
 See the Student Health Center website for more information.
 Students and staff also may locate a community testing site, contact your local health department or contact your private healthcare provider.

 Students may pick up free at-home COVID-19 tests on all three campuses.
 Pickup locations include: